 Level 2 RIDR

 If you refused to submit to a breath, blood, or urine test or had a BAC of .15 or above, you might be eligible for Hillsborough County’s Level II RIDR program.
-The criminal defense attorneys at Sammis Law Firm wrote this article to explain the requirements.
-Call us at 813-250-0500 to learn more.

 After the DUI arrest, you have two cases pending against you.
 One case involves the administrative suspension imposed by the Bureau of Administrative Reviews (BAR) office at the DHSMV.
 The second case is the criminal case prosecuted in the courtroom.
 Ideally, you want to win both cases to get the full benefit of entering RIDR.

-If you do NOT get the administrative suspension invalidated at the formal review hearing invalidated, that notation will stay on your driving record for the next 75 years (even if you win the DUI case or get the criminal record sealed).
+But if you don’t also get the administrative suspension invalidated, then the driving record still shows an administrative suspension for a DUI with a BAC over .15.
+That notation will stay on your driving record for the next 75 years (even if you enter RIDR and seal the criminal record).

 So, the best result in these cases is:

-• contesting the administrative suspension during a formal review hearing with the goal of getting the suspension invalidated so that it is removed from your driving record;
+- contesting the administrative suspension during a formal review hearing with the goal of getting the suspension invalidated so that it is removed from your driving record;

-• avoiding a DUI conviction by entering RIDR;
+- avoiding a DUI conviction by entering RIDR;

 Before you decide, call us to discuss the particular facts of your case.

-The Office of the State Attorney in the 13th Judicial Circuit for Hillsborough County, under the leadership of Andrew H. Warren, recently announced a DUI diversion program called Reducing Impaired Driving Recidivism for a first DUI offense.
+The Office of the State Attorney in the 13th Judicial Circuit for Hillsborough County, under the leadership of Andrew H. Warren, announced a DUI diversion program called Reducing Impaired Driving Recidivism for a first DUI offense.
 Everyone calls the program RIDR, which is pronounced “rider.”

 The program was designed to reduce recidivism to promote long-term safety in the community by encouraging a person accused of a first DUI to complete enhanced sanctions that might include an ignition interlock device or an alcohol monitoring device (“SCRAM”).